-The Harlem Children’s Zone project began as a one-block pilot in the 1990s.
+The Harlem Children’s Zone project began as a one-block pilot.
 Today, it is a world-renown organization serving tens of thousands of children and families across 97 blocks in Central Harlem.
-It is as a model for place-based organizations across the country to help their communities achieve life-changing social and economic mobility.
+It is as a model for communities like Harlem across the country to achieve life-changing social and economic mobility.

 Keep scrolling to discover the history of Harlem Children’s Zone.

 The history of Harlem Children’s Zone begin in 1970.
 That year, Rheedlen Centers for Children and Families opened its doors as New York City’s first truancy prevention program.